The principles of prevention are a set of health and safety solutions that are prioritised from most effective at No.1 to the least effective at No.9.

 Lone working is now a little bit safer as we know where our staff are when travelling alone.

-There could be many examples here but we commonly call this “Substitution”, whereby we substitute a hazardous substance for a less hazardous one.
+This is commonly called “substitution”, whereby we substitute a hazardous substance for a less hazardous one.

 This could cover technology, organisation of work, working conditions, social relationships and more.
-This one speaks for itself but reinforces my point that a company needs to take control of the management of safety itself and not left to an external body or consultant.
+This one speaks for itself but reinforces my point that a company needs to take control of the management of safety itself and not leave it to an external body or consultant.

 Here, the Principles of Prevention state that we should consider everyone affected and not just the individual.
 We use this a lot in the construction industry when working at height.
 This article by Gary Gallagher (MD at Turner Access Ltd) makes for an interesting read as he considers the role of collective protection in the context of the Work At Height Regulations.